language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

 With roughly 10 days worth of access to 3xTPUv3-8, we have achieved remarkable results surpassing previous state of the art in a few tasks, and even improving document classification on models trained in massive supercomputers with very large—private—and highly-curated datasets.

 The very big size of the datasets available looked enticing while formulating the project, however, it soon proved to be an important challenge given time constraints.
 This lead to a debate within the team and ended up reshaping our project and goals, now focusing on analysing this problem and how we could improve this situation for smaller teams like ours in the future.
 The subsampling techniques analysed in this report have shown great promise in this regard, and we hope to see other groups use them and improve them in the future.

-At a personal level, the experience has been incredible.
-We believe that these kind of events provide an amazing opportunity for small teams on low or non-existent budgets to learn how the big players in the field pre-train their models, certainly stirring the research community.
+At a personal leve, we agree that the experience has been incredible, and we feel this kind of events provide an amazing opportunity for small teams on low or non-existent budgets to learn how the big players in the field pre-train their models, certainly stirring the research community.
 The trade-off between learning and experimenting, and being beta-testers of libraries (Flax/JAX) and infrastructure (TPU VMs) is a marginal cost to pay compared to the benefits such access has to offer.

 Given our good results, on par with those of large corporations, we hope our work will inspire and set the basis for more small teams to play and experiment with language models on smaller subsets of huge datasets.

 - Javier de la Rosa (versae)

 - Community Week timeline

 - Community Week README